Dappstr/Dlang_practice/NOTES.md

 		}
-	shared static this() blocks will be executed only once in the entire program regardless of the number of threads Similarly, static ~this() is for the final operations of a thread, and shared static ~this() is for the final operations of the entire program
+	shared static this() blocks will be executed only once in the entire program regardless of the number of threads Similarly, static ~this() is for the final operations of a thread, and shared static ~this() is for the final operations of the entire program dup member functions can be implemented by returning a new object of the type

 COMPILE-TIME LITERALS